zextras/tech-doc/source/carbonio/_management/mobile.rst

 The Mobile Password Feature
 ===========================

-The ``Mobile Password`` feature allows Global and Delegated Admins to set an additional password for an account to be used for Exchange ActiveSync authentications only.
+The *Mobile Password* feature allows Global and Delegated Admins to set an additional password for an account to be used for Exchange ActiveSync authentications only.

 The main benefits of using this feature are:

-- Enforce ``set-and-forget`` safe passwords, regardless of any other password policy, so that you won't need to change the password saved on all mobile devices synchronized with an account should this account’s Zimbra password change
+- Enforce **set-and-forget** safe passwords, regardless of any other password policy.
+In this way, in case the account password changes, tthere will be no need to change the password saved on all mobile devices synchronised with an account.

-- Avoid the ``real`` password to be disclosed in case of unauthorised access to the device/client
+- Avoid to disclose the *real* password in case of unauthorised access to the device/client

 A ``Mobile Password`` will not be valid for Webmail/POP3/IMAP/SMTP logins, and the account password will not be valid for mobile logins.